-• If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost sharing amount that applies to all of our drugs.
+• If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost sharing amount that applies to drugs in Tier 5.
 You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.